belloviniciusf/nubank-test/README.md

 # Disclaimer

-The `Authorizer` its an application that looks similar to a messaging queue.
+The `Authorizer` its an application that looks similar to a messaging queue, in my opinion.
 Its receive data, process it independently even has the data is not useful and delivery result.
 Therefore, I chose to think about the solution in these steps:
   - Receive all data and saved it as `operations`;
   - Transform it in common object that `Authorizer` could know what kind of data is (`account/transaction`);
   - Process these formatted messages applying the business rules.